 5 reasons why we love to use line illustration

-In 2019 we made a bunch of brandings, landing pages, and websites with illustrations.
+In 2019, we’ve made a lot of branding identities, landing pages, and websites with illustrations.
 Here is why we do what we do.

-If you look at our projects, a lot of them may look fairly similar, due to our approach to the text, clean design, and line illustrations.
-Good copywriting and design are website development essentials.
-It’s different for illustration because it is directly connected to who do we work with most often.
+If you look at our projects, a lot of them may look fairly similar, due to our approach to the copy, clean design, and the usage of line illustration.
+Good copywriting and design working together are essential to the web design.
+But our approach to illustration is different, and it is because we mostly work with digital products.
 Most of our clients are IT companies — both startups and larger ones.
 They need to tell about their complicated products in a serious way and still keep users from dying of boredom.
 It is a fine line to walk across.
 The website needs to grab attention and keep the visitors reading and comprehending the information presented.
 A startup should be not too startup-y.
-Mature companies shouldn’t be disgustingly boring.
-Good illustration can make the product stand out.
-It won’t stand in the way of the message and diverting away too much attention.
+Mature companies don’t have to be terribly dull.
+A good illustration can make the product stand out without standing in the way of the message and diverting away too much attention.
 For us, line illustration solves this problem.
-It helps us with…
+It helps us to:

 2. Express almost every metaphor, vision, idea possible

-4. To be sure that everything turns out like you imagined
+4. Be sure that everything turns out exactly like we’ve imagined

 This is about all vector SVG illustrations, not just the line illustration.
-It’s easier to predict how it will look both on newest iPhone and on your grandma’s computer.
+It’s easier to predict how it will look both on the newest iPhone and on your grandma’s computer.
 Retina won’t blur it and they don’t weigh much, so they won’t affect your site’s load speed and will easily load on mobile data too.
 At this point, most of the traffic you get is likely to come from mobile devices, so it’s extremely important that the mobile version of your website looks just as good as the desktop version.

 5. Create drastically different styles

-There are many other styles that I like in web too.
-Analog illustration, color spots illustration, and nice and detailed isometry.
-These kinds of things work best for longreads, party announcements, and emotional websites.
-There are large companies that have inhouse illustrators for style and quality consistency.
+There are many other styles that could be successfully employed in web design.
+Analog, color spots, and nice and detailed isometry.
+These kinds of things work best for longreads, party announcements, and more emotional websites.
+There are large companies that have in-house illustrators for style and quality consistency.
 These styles are memorable, but they can be distracting.
 The important thing to keep in mind is that illustrations can make a product stand out, and you should carefully consider the right design choices for your branding, positioning, and the style that you’re aiming for.

 Don't be a stranger